All Episodes

 You.

-You thought that was an ultra-liberal, and when I was listening to you, I'm thinking, oh my gosh, this is the worst thing that'll happen.
+And when I was listening to you, I'm thinking, oh, my gosh, this is the worst thing that will happen.

 Why?

-Why did he ruin the country because of your conservative um viewpoint?
+Because it's going to ruin the country because of your conservative viewpoints.

-But then in nineteen eighty seven, my son was born, and I started looking at things a little bit differently.
+But then in 1987, my son was born, and I started looking at things a little bit differently.

-Well, it was that, and then I was in a really um ultra-liberal church and I changed churches and things like that.
+Well, it was that, and then I was in a really ultra-liberal church, and I changed churches and things like that.

-And I really I stopped listening to um AM radio for a the longest time.
+And I really, I stopped listening to AM radio for the longest time.

-And I didn't realize that people well, I knew that you existed, but I didn't realize that's for other people, other conservatives out there pointing out the bad things of government.
+And I didn't realize that people, well, I knew that you existed, but I didn't realize that's where other people, other conservatives out there, pointing out the bad things of government.

-I started to tune into to talk radio again and was like, oh my gosh, there are actually people out there who know what's going on and are are telling the people.
+So I started to tune into Talk Radio again and was like, oh my gosh, there are actually people out there who know what's going on and are telling the people.

 It had to be a great feeling.